ferrous-systems/wasm-training-2022/book/src/tutorial/web/basic-setup.md

 ---

-In the next chapter you will write the few Rust pieces necessary for the image filter application.
+In the [next chapter](image-filters.md) you will write the few Rust pieces necessary for the image filter application.
+After that you build the web frontend to load and run the WebAssembly module.